All in a Night's Work

 All in a Night's Work is the ninth studio album by the funk and disco group KC and the Sunshine Band.
 The album was produced by Harry Wayne Casey and Richard Finch and was released in August 1982 on the Epic label.

 History

-All in a Night's Work sparked a brief return to success for the band, including the hit track "Give It Up", which became a number 1 hit in the UK and Ireland, and reached number 18 on the pop charts in the United States.
+All in a Night's Work sparked a brief return to success for the band, including the hit track "Give It Up", which became a number 1 hit in the UK and Ireland, and reached number 18 on the pop charts in the United States, after Epic would not release it as a single and when it was eventually released on the next album "KC Ten" on Mega Records in 1983.